Data protection information

 2. Legal basis of data processing

-In the processing of personal data to fulfil a contract whose contractual party is the individual affected, Article 6 (1) lit. b GDPR serves as the legal basis.
-This also applies to processing required to implement pre-contractual measures.
+When it is necessary to process personal data in order to fulfil a contract whose contractual party the data subject is, the legal basis is Article 6, para.
+1, lit. b GDPR.
+This also applies to processing operations required in order to implement pre-contractual measures.

-If processing is required to safeguard the legitimate interest of the MPG or a third party and the interests, basic rights and basic freedoms of the affected individual do not outweigh the first-mentioned interest, Article 6 (1) lit. f GDPR serves as the basis for such processing.
+If processing is required in order to safeguard a legitimate interest of the MPG or a third party and if the interests, fundamental rights and fundamental freedoms of the data subject override the first-mentioned interest, the legal basis for processing is Article 6, para.
+1, lit. f GDPR.

-The affected individual's personal data are deleted or blocked as soon as the purpose of the storage ceases to apply.
-Storage can also occur if provided for by European or national legislators in EU regulations, acts or other legislation to which the MPG is subject.
-A blocking or deletion of data then occurs only if a storage period prescribed by one of the aforementioned norms expires, unless a necessity exists in relation to the further storage of the data for the arrangement of a contract or the fulfilment of a contract.
+The personal data of the data subject is erased or blocked as soon as the purpose of storage no longer applies.
+Data can also be stored if this is required under European or national legislation in EU directives, laws or other provisions to which the MPG is subject.
+Data is also blocked or erased if the retention period prescribed by the above-mentioned legislation expires, unless the data is required to be stored for longer for the purpose of concluding or performing a contract.

 4. Contact details of the controller

 The controller as defined by the EU General Data Protection Regulation (GDPR) as well as other data protection laws and provisions under data protection legislation is: